-- Students are able to (1) demonstrate an understanding of the different concepts of biodiversity (genetic, species and community), the consequences of these concepts for conservation and the evolutionary background of the biodiversity of Australia; (2) understand the reasoning why conserving biodiversity is essential (utilitarian as well as intrinsic values); (3) understand examples of threatened ecosystems and species (both locally as well as globally), their protection by law (national/international); (4) have a thorough understanding of the major processes threatening Australian as well as global biodiversity and the consequences of their interactions; (5) have a good understanding of our current efforts to prevent species and community extinctions (i.e. conservation through reserves, botanical gardens and zoos, restoration and reconciliation ecology), and the role of our economic system in driving conservation decisions and outcomes; (6) locate and critically analyse the available data and literature sources on a particular plant or animal group by writing a team report, as well as an individual case study, and giving a team presentation on the conservation biology of that group; and (7) understand the role and efforts of the major conservation-related organisations in WA (Department of Biodiversity, Conservation and Attractions, Kings Park and Botanic Garden, Perth Zoo, Australian Wildlife Conservancy).
+- Students are able to (1) demonstrate an understanding of different concepts of biodiversity and the consequences of these concepts for conservation; (2) articulate why conserving biodiversity is essential (utilitarian and intrinsic values); (3) provide examples of threatened species and ecosystems and their protection by legislation; (4) name the major processes threatening Australian and global biodiversity and the consequences of interacting threats; (5) explain current efforts to prevent species extinctions and the role of economic drivers of conservation decisions and outcomes; and (6) critically analyse available data and literature on a specified plant or animal group, and how conservation-related organisations contribute to species recovery.

 - Indicative assessments in this unit are as follows: (1) class workshop and case study on a threatened species (individual); (2) report on the conservation management of a plant or animal taxon (group report and presentation); and (3) final examination covering lectures and visit with conservation organisations.
 Further information is available in the unit outline.